alpaca0984/currency-converter/README.md

 ## Questions

 - [ ] What is response: `amount_in_currency_to` be expected?
     - in [historical data](https://docs.openexchangerates.org/docs/historical-json), most currencies ratio have six decimal place.
-So how about rounding down the result to the six decimal place?
+So how about rounding down the result to the six decimal place?(Now, result is rounded down to the two decimal)
-- [ ] How should I treat errors?
-    - This script has various types of errors, like ArgumentError, Net::HTTPError.
 - [ ] Are they changeable, past historical ratio data of openexchangerates.org?
     - If not, I'm going to cache them somewhere for reducing api requests.
 - [ ] Is there any request to deal with optional params of historical api?